hakyim/TO-DELETE-PrediXcan/Software/README.md

 PrediXcan
 =========

-PrediXcan is a gene-based association test that prioritizes genes that are likely to be causal for the phenotype.
+PrediXcan is a command-line tool that predicts gene expression from genotype data and performs gene-based association tests, allowing researchers to prioritize genes that are likely to be causal for a phenotype.

 ##Reference
 Gamazon ER†, Wheeler HE†, Shah KP†, Mozaffari SV, Aquino-Michaels K,